ahsan-ali49/ahsan-ali49/README.md

     For now, I am a Scholar at one of the reputed Universities (Sukkur IBA University) in Computer Science Major

 ###  Professional Side:
-    I started my Professional Career as a Junior Software Engineer at the start of 4th Semester of my Graduation in the Software industry.
-    Mean-while Software Engineer at Idea 2 Product Software Company in Sukkur Pakistan.
-    After having a handsome experience from a reputed software house, now I have my own best team and startup of more than 10 developers contributing and providing services with mentioned technologies below
 >   For the front end I am using **React JS 🕸️** with cool advance libraries according to customers' demand.
     For backend, I use **Nodejs (server)**, **MongoDB (database etc)** I believe that hard work and passion can pay you back.
 I have reaped the results of my efforts.
 In my free time, I used to write blogs to enhance my      understanding and to share my knowledge in the community because I believe that sharing is caring.